alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 NOTE TO READERS

+The draft follows after this.
+I'll be collecting feedback/ideas as I have them here.

+**Jan 2 comments**

 Based on some feedback / thinking so far, this post's scope is too big, and it needs to get narrowed down